-At the Bronson Battle Creek Cancer Care Center there are many resources available to help detect breast cancer as early as possible.
+At the Bronson Cancer Center - Battle Creek there are many resources available to help detect breast cancer as early as possible.
 One of these tools is 3D mammography exams.
 For a number of women who have dense breasts, which is around 50 percent, traditional mammography can make it harder to detect breast cancer.
 3D mammography has the ability to detect invasive cancers by 40 percent compared to traditional methods.
 It also decreases the likelihood of calling a woman back for a non-cancer abnormality on the exam by 15 to 60 percent.

-If someone has breast cancer, there are several different treatment options available at the Bronson Battle Creek Cancer Care Center.
+If someone has breast cancer, there are several different treatment options available at the Bronson Cancer Center - Battle Creek.

 - Mastectomy: A partial or complete removal of the breast